Knoxville metropolitan area: Definitions

 Though sometimes considered to be part of the Knoxville metro area, the Census Bureau officially classifies Sevier County separately as the Sevierville micropolitan area, while Jefferson County is included in the Morristown metropolitan area.
+Grainger County was a part of both the Knoxville metropolitan and the Morristown metropolitan until 2023 when it was removed from the Morristown MSA.

 The Knoxville MSA is the chief component of the larger Knoxville–Morristown-Sevierville, TN Combined Statistical Area (CSA), which also includes the Morristown metropolitan area (Hamblen, Jefferson, and Grainger counties) and the Sevierville (Sevier County), LaFollette (Campbell County), Harriman (Roane County), and Newport (Cocke County) Micropolitan statistical areas.

 History

 U.S. federal government definitions of the Knoxville metropolitan area have varied over time.
 The metropolitan area was first defined in 1947 and consisted of Anderson, Blount and Knox counties.
 Union was added in 1970, and the area was renamed the Knoxville Standard Metropolitan Area.
 Grainger, Jefferson and Sevier counties were added in 1980, and it became the Knoxville Metropolitan Statistical Area.
 Grainger and Jefferson counties lost metropolitan status in 1990.
 Loudon County was added in 2000.
 Grainger County was re-added in 2013.

 In new federal definitions of metropolitan areas announced in February 2013, the Knoxville Metropolitan Statistical Area was redefined.
 Campbell, Grainger, Morgan and Roane Counties were added to the MSA, making it a nine-county metropolitan region.
 Three of the four added counties were previously classified as components of the CSA, when Campbell and Roane counties were treated as the LaFollette and Harriman micropolitan areas, respectively, while Grainger County was part of the Morristown Metropolitan Statistical Area.
 Morgan County was not previously included in any metropolitan or micropolitan area, nor was it previously considered part of the CSA.
 The 2010 population of the redefined MSA was 837,571, making it 64th largest of MSAs in the United States.

 The February 2013 announcement also included a new definition of the CSA associated with the Knoxville metropolitan area, renaming it the Knoxville–Morristown–Sevierville, TN Combined Statistical Area.
 In addition to the Knoxville MSA, the CSA includes the Morristown MSA and the Newport, Tennessee, and Sevierville Micropolitan Statistical Areas.
 The newly defined CSA consists of the same twelve counties as the previous CSA, plus Morgan County.
 As of 2010, the Knoxville CSA ranked as 51st largest in the United States with a 2010 census population of 1,077,073.
 It has an estimated 1,096,961 residents as of 2014, making it the 50th largest CSA.